JavFuertes/TRUSS/README.md

 **Figure 6:** Optimisation run with the different solutions per time step.

 A convergence study of the algorithm with loose hyperparameter tuning was performed with 5 runs, where the mean and  95th percentile confidence criterion where computed.As we can observe the variance between runs is small for exception of run 1 which gave a very erratic behaviour which had a strong influence o the standard deviation.
-Despite this we can observe most importantly that despite different initiation parameters the convergence shape is similar for most runs which makes refernce to a robust convergence, although this claim should be investigated further and does not account for the previous hyperparameter tuning.
+Despite this we can observe most importantly that despite different initiation parameters the convergence shape is similar for most runs which makes reference to a robust convergence, although this claim should be investigated further and does not account for the previous hyperparameter tuning.

 The solution to the yielded the following graph,